fb-pixel-img

 Sensitive (they get bitter)Scrub when ready to eatIn the fridge, in an unsealed or perforated bag, green tops removedUp to 1 month (shorter for baby carrots)Peeled, blanched, and driedMake carrot-ginger soup

-How to store scraps to avoid food waste
+How to store scraps for zero waste food storage

 Kitchen scraps don’t all have to go straight to the trash.
 So many will make for great additions to other meals, recipes, or even as compost.
 Here are a few ideas: